rdignard08/RestGoatee/README.md

 # Installation
 Using cocoapods add `pod 'RestGoatee'` (after `pod 'AFNetworking'` if present) to your Podfile and run `pod install`.
 People without cocoapods can include "RestGoatee" top level folder in their repository.
 Include `#import <RestGoatee/RestGoatee.h>` to include all public headers and start using the library.

 A feature I've called "Server Typing" can be enabled by calling `rg_setServerTypeKey` with your desired key before you make the first call to any method on `RGAPIClient`.
 You are highly advised not to change this during the operation of your app.
-If you do enable it, the key ought to be something generally available on all objects (a unique identifer).
+It will mark the key with the given name in your responses as being metadata about the response (in this case indicating which class type this response represents).
+If you implement `-keyForReconciliationOfType:`, the key ought to be something generally available on all objects (a unique identifer key for example).
 Objects without this key will not be unique checked, additionally it does not affect non-`NSManagedObject` subclasses.

 Example
 =======